Last Updated on 11/07/2020 by Adina

 Here’s another idea for a romantic breakfast on Valentine’s Day.

-I have been making similar green crepes, either with spinach or with wild garlic in spring for years, but until recently, I have never considered making pink crepes.
+I have been making similar green crepes either with spinach or with wild garlic in spring for years, but until recently, I have never considered making pink ones.

-But the last time we had spinach crepes, my daughter actually asked me if it was possible to make pink crepes as well.
+But the last time we had the spinach sort, my daughter actually asked me if it was possible to make them pink as well.
 My first impulse was to say no, but then I rapidly remembered the beetroots and their deep color and I said: “Why not?
 We could try!”